Pieter Hendrik Kritzinger: Family

-Pieter Kritzinger was a grandchild of the Kritzinger ancestor, Johan Jakob Kritzinger (1744-1798), of Besigheim in Baden-Württemberg in Germany.
-Johan Jakob was granted the farm, 'Piesangriviervallei' by the VOC in 1766 and today this farm is at the heart of the town of Plettenberg Bay in the Western Cape.
+Pieter Kritzinger was a grandchild of the Kritzinger progenitor in South Africa, Johan Jakob Kritzinger (1744-1798).
+Johan Jakob was granted the farm, 'Piesangriviervallei' by the Dutch East India Company in 1766 and today this farm is at the heart of the town of Plettenberg Bay in the Western Cape.

 Pieter Kritzinger was a great grandchild of A.B1.
 Jacobus Andreas (Andries) Rudolph Senior (1773 - 1809), who was the elder brother of A.B2.
 Gerhardus Jacobus (Gert) Rudolph (1797–1851), who was the last President of the Natalia Republic from 1842 tot 1843.
 Andries Rudolph was married to Johanna Magdalena Oosthuizen (1773 - 1864), the heiress of the farm, 'Paapenbietjesfontein aan de Baakensrivier', on which the city centre of Port Elizabeth was laid out.
 'Paapenbietjiesfontein' comprised the modern day city centre of Port Elizabeth, South End and Humewood, all the way to Happy Valley, where the Sakrivier formed the boundary with the neighbouring farm, 'Strandfontein', which at the time belonged to the Voortrekker leader, Piet Retief.
 Johanna was also the aunt of the Voortrekker leader Gerrit Maritz, after whom the city of Pietermaritzburg was named.

 Pieter Kritzinger's grandfather, A.B1.C3.
 Jacobus Andreas Rudolph Junior (1798–1881), participated in the Battle of Blood River in 1838.

-Pieter Kritzinger was the son of Wessel Kritzinger and his wife, Magdalena Rudolph.
+Pieter Kritzinger was the son of Wessel Kritzinger and his wife, Magdalena Rudolph, and was born on the farm, 'Wildeman's Kraal' at the foot of the Suurberg Pass in the Alexandria District, near Port Elizabeth.
 In 1882 he moved with his parents to the Ladybrand district of the Orange Free State and at the age of seventeen began farming on his own in the Rouxville district.
 Wessel died in the Bloemfontein Concentration Camp on 20 April 1902.